Elliptic boundary value problems for Bessel operators, with applications to anti-de Sitter spacetimes: Function spaces and mapping properties

 \begin{rem} Lemma \ref{lem:leibniz} result may also be extended to $\TSob^s(\RNP)$ by defining

-and using that standard Sobolev spaces on $\RN$ are closed under multiplication by smooth functions. \end{rem} \begin{rem} The hypotheses of Lemma \ref{lem:leibniz} can not be improved when $s=2$.
-In other words $\Sob^2(\RNP)$ is not closed under multiplication by arbitrary $C_c^\infty(\OL{\RNP})$ functions.
-On the other hand, if $\varphi \in C_c^\infty(\OL{\RNP})$ is constant in a neighborhood of $\RN$, then $\Sob^s(\RNP)$ is closed under multiplication by $\varphi$ for each $s=0,1,2$. \end{rem}
+and using that standard Sobolev spaces on $\RN$ are closed under multiplication by smooth functions. \end{rem} \begin{rem} The hypotheses of Lemma \ref{lem:leibniz} can not be improved when $s=2$, in the sense that $\Sob^2(\RNP)$ is not closed under multiplication by arbitrary $C_c^\infty(\OL{\RNP})$ functions.
+On the other hand, as a special case of Lemma \ref{lem:leibniz}, if $\varphi \in C_c^\infty(\OL{\RNP})$ is constant in a neighborhood of $\RN$, then $\Sob^s(\RNP)$ is closed under multiplication by $\varphi$ for each $s=0,1,2$. \end{rem}